longmetal7127/metal-docs/docs/Bumper-Bots/index.md

 - The code for Yella Fella is [here](https://github.com/longmetal7127/Yella-Fella)

 - WIFI for Yella Fella: `7127_MajorTom`
-- WIFI for Funny Lad: '7127'
+- WIFI for Funny Lad: `7127`

-- Funny Lad Folder is 'Funny-Lad'
+- Funny Lad Folder is `Funny-Lad`
-- Yella Fella folder is 'Yella-Fella'
+- Yella Fella folder is `Yella-Fella`